 Our bioactive, lyophilized Bovine Trypsin recombinantly expressed in corn plants is free from any animal or human sources, thus eliminating animal source contaminants found in traditional bovine and porcine trypsins.
 Bovine Trypsin specifically cleaves peptide bonds after basic amino acids such as lysine and arginine.

-Recombinant Bovine Trypsin is used for dissociation of adhesion-dependent cells, and thus may be used to release adherent cells from tissue culture plates for passaging.
-This animal-free product eliminates the introduction of animal source contaminants found in traditional bovine and porcine trypsins.
+Animal-free recombinant Bovine Trypsin enzyme is used for dissociation of adhesion-dependent cells, and thus may be used to release adherent cells from tissue culture plates for passaging.

 Recombinantly produced in corn plants (Zea mays).